importsteel/steel/docs/fields/custom-fields.rst

    will need to provide an implementation of this method.

-   If your implementation of the ``read()`` method returns a native value without the need for an encoding step, this method must still exist, and can simply contain ``pass``.
+   If your implementation of the ``read()`` method returns a native value without the need for an unpacking step, this method must still exist, and can simply contain ``pass``.

 ``pack(value: T) -> bytes``
 ---------------------------

-Encodes a native Python object into a sequence of bytes, suitable for writing to the data buffer.
+Serializes a native Python object into a sequence of bytes, suitable for writing to the data buffer.
 In most cases, this will simply perform the inverse of the ``unpack()`` method.

 .. important::